mickeystix/mrp-dumpster/README.md

 qb-target is required - https://github.com/BerkieBb/qb-target

-Items and everything needs to be configure to your liking in the config.lua
+Additional items you want players to get need to be configured in the config.lua

 Support my work - https://www.buymeacoffee.com/mickeystix